 Over time, this drive has led humanity to develop tools and materials to make life as comfortable and secure as possible.
 The instinct more-is-better lies behind the urge to fatten up whenever possible in the wild as who knows when the next shortfall is coming.
 The seal in the next photo feels it has to eat its fill while it can.
 The human male next to the seal is no different; his biology does not know the supermarkets are always overflowing with food, nor the true risk of continually overeating (1).

-So, while we are totally natural in how we live (pursue pleasure, avoid pain), we are not living under the wild conditions for which our instincts evolved over millions of years to live.
-The instinct to make living easier combined with the cognitive and manual ability to succeed has led us to an unbalance situation.
-We are increasingly faced with having too much of a good thing.
-Naturally, letting go of our ‘good thing’ is not easy, and so we remain bogged down in difficulty (2).
+While we are utterly natural in pursuing pleasure and avoiding pain, we are not living under the wild conditions that those instincts evolved over millions of years to handle.
+The instinct to take the easy way, in conjunction with our unrestrained ability to succeed at doing so, causes escalating imbalance.
+We increasingly face too much of a good thing.
+Alas, giving up some of our “good” thing is biologically nigh impossible, and so we remain bogged down in difficulty (2).

 (2) Here are a few passages from Chapter 63 that speaks to the obvious difficulty we face.

 Lay plans for the accomplishment of the difficult before it becomes difficult;

 make something big by starting with it when small.

 Difficult things in the world must needs have their beginnings in the easy;

 big things must needs have their beginnings in the small.